inferentialism-ch/inferentialism-ch.github.io/README.md

 *University of Manchester*
 [Watch video](https://youtu.be/xN0VsOxHkDo)

 Freitas asks the question of whether LLMs reason or not.
-He argues that while LLMs are not yet formal reasoners, they are quite decent when it comes to material inferences, even though such notion needs to be better qualified.
+He argues that while LLMs are not yet formal reasoners, they are quite decent when it comes to material inferences, even though he takes it that such a notion of material inference needs to be better qualified.

 ---